Guiding an Improved Dementia Experience

 Encounters

 Medicare pays for the dementia care management and care coordination services provided to you by the Center for Brain Health team.
+They work with your doctors to provide enhanced care.

 There is no co-pay and insurance benefits and deductibles are not affected.